mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 Rscript Titanic_Kaggle_Morton_Kuo.R --fold 10 --train Titanic_Data/train.csv --test Titanic_Data/test.csv --report performance6.csv --predict predict.csv
 ```

 ## 4. Reproducing outcome on test data

+Here's the outcome I got around 2020/05; top 4% (833/22219) and 0.81339 accuracy.
+The right figure shows the different features I selected for Random Forest model.
+In addition, for the given train data at 2020/05 (I found on 2020/10/14 the dataset had changed.
+Kaggle deleted the feature "Name" probably for preventing cheats.), I got a accuracy 0.89 by Random Forest with 10-fold and 3-way validation.